 The OpenTelemetry Collector, when configured with a Prometheus receiver, provides an integration with Micrometer to scrape Prometheus metrics.
 The Collector uses the Prometheus Receiver to fetch metrics from the configured path in the JDK’s HTTPServer class.
-From there, the metrics are processed and exported to Lightstep Observability.
+From there, the metrics are processed and exported to Cloud Observability.

 To complete the integration, you will: